 Iceberg Rust

-Iceberg Rust is a rust implementation for accessing iceberg tables.
+iceberg-rust is a Rust implementation for managing Apache Iceberg tables.

 Install